 Around 1860, most grey iron pipe was sold with a hot-dip bituminous coating to protect the pipe's interior.
-After years of providing this hot-dip coating, it was discovered that where soft or acidic waters were in existence, problems occurred - such as the water turning red or rusty in color as well as a gradual reduction in flow area through the pipe.
-Basically, aggressive water penetrated the pinholes in the bituminous inner surface and internal corrosion in the form of tuberculation occurred.
+After years of providing this hot-dip coating, it was discovered that where soft or acidic waters existed, problems occurred - such as the water turning red or rusty in color and a gradual reduction in flow area through the pipe.
+Aggressive water penetrated the pinholes in the bituminous inner surface, and internal corrosion in the form of tuberculation occurred.

-Since 1922, there have been many improvements in the production of cement-mortar lined iron pipe.
+Since 1922, there have been many improvements in the production of cement-mortar-lined iron pipe.
 Cement-mortar lined pipes are centrifugally lined at the plant to ensure the best possible quality control is maintained and that a uniform thickness of mortar is fully distributed throughout the entire length of the pipe.
-Cement-mortar linings are also smooth, which generates the resulting high flow coefficient numbers.
+Cement-mortar linings are smooth, generating high flow coefficient numbers.

-Modern innovations in the cement-lining and high-speed rotational wring-out process for ductile iron pipe have made the standard “design value C of 140” a functionally conservative number.
+Modern innovations in the cement-lining and high-speed rotational wring-out process for Ductile iron pipe (DI pipe) have made the standard “design value C of 140” a functionally conservative number.
 Numerous flow tests on pipelines installed in the past 20 years have demonstrated in-service performance C values of 150 and higher.

-If you are being told by someone that you should be concerned with tuberculation in your cement-mortar lined ductile iron pipe water system, please have them contact us so we can alleviate their concerns.
-All too often our industry has seen alternate (substitute) piping materials raising “the tuberculation issue” with photographs that are disingenuous at best, in that they feature older unlined/bare metal flow surfaces without being stated as such.
+If you are being told by someone that you should be concerned with tuberculation in your cement-mortar lined Ductile iron pipe water system, please have them contact us so we can alleviate their concerns.
+Our industry has often seen alternate (substitute) piping materials raising “the tuberculation issue” with photographs that are disingenuous at best in that they feature older unlined/bare metal flow surfaces without being stated as such.

 Utilities or municipalities who have concerns that their water may be aggressive to cement-mortar linings without seal-coat are encouraged to follow the procedure detailed in Section II.A, “Use of Seal-Coat,” in the Foreword to the ANSI/AWWA C104/A21.4 Standard to determine if a cement-mortar lining, without seal-coat, will impart objectionable hardness or alkalinity to the water.

-Our industry is not aware of any potable water distribution system in the United States where standard cement-mortar lined Ductile iron pipe is not applicable.
-Cement-mortar lined DI pipe is considered suitable for continuous use at pH between 4 and 12 for seal-coated linings, and between 6 and 12 for non-seal coated linings.
+Our industry is unaware of any potable water distribution system in the United States where standard cement-mortar lined Ductile iron pipe is not applicable.
+Cement-mortar lined DI pipe is considered suitable for continuous use at pH between 4 and 12 for seal-coated linings and between 6 and 12 for non-seal-coated linings.
 For service with pH outside this range, please feel free to reach out to one of McWane Ductile's product engineers or the Ductile Iron Pipe Research Association (DIPRA).

-A pipe lining must provide a high Hazen-Williams flow coefficient “C” initially and must have enough durability to maintain a high flow coefficient over many years of service.
-Numerous flow tests have been made on operating pipelines throughout the United States to determine how well cement-mortar linings meet these basic requirements.
-Tests on both new and old water mains have established the average value of “C” that can be expected of new cement-mortar lined iron pipe and have also provided a measure of the continued effectiveness of such linings over extended periods of service.
+A pipe lining must initially provide a high Hazen-Williams flow coefficient of “C” and have enough durability to maintain a high flow coefficient over many years of service.
+Numerous flow tests have been conducted on operating pipelines throughout the United States to determine how well cement-mortar linings meet these basic requirements.
+Tests on new and old water mains have established the average value of “C” that can be expected of new cement-mortar lined iron pipe and have also provided a measure of the continued effectiveness of such linings over extended periods of service.

-Table 1 presents the results obtained from several friction flow tests made on new, or relatively new, cement-mortar lined iron pipe.
-The average value of “C” for new pipe of 4-inch through 36-inch diameter was found to be 144.
+Table 1 below presents the results of several friction flow tests on new, or relatively new, cement-mortar lined iron pipe.
+The average value of “C” for new pipe of 4-inch through 36-inch diameter was 144.

 Do you have more questions or concerns?